-Yes, blood clots can go away on their own.
-The body is constantly forming and dissolving blood clots, and most of them never cause any problems.
-However, if a person experiences symptoms that persist, medical advice and/or treatment should be sought early on.
+Yes, blood clots can resolve on their own.
+The body constantly forms and dissolves blood clots, and most of them never cause any problems.
+However, if a person experiences persistent symptoms, medical advice and/or treatment should be sought early.

 Complications That Can Happen from a Blood Clot

-Untreated blood clots can lead to serious complications, and even death, such as:
+Untreated blood clots can lead to severe complications, and even death, such as:

-A clot that forms in the veins of your leg or arm and then travels to your lungs.
-This can cause shortness of breath and chest pains.
+A clot forms in the veins of your leg or arm and then travels to your lungs.
+It can cause shortness of breath and chest pains.

 Deep Vein Thrombosis

 A DVT is a blood clot that develops in your arm or leg veins.
-This can cause pain and swelling.
+It can cause pain and swelling.

-A clot that forms in the arteries of your brain.
+A clot forms in the arteries of your brain.
 This can cause paralysis and difficulty speaking.

 Main Types of Treatment in Southport QLD